If we really want to make automation work for us, we need to think bigger

 Analytics and automation are already helping to deliver a more efficient, seamless experience – but it’s largely occurring in small pockets and siloes.

-In a workplace that’s increasingly agile, mobile, and digitised, these siloes are unsustainable.
+In a workplace that’s increasingly agile, mobile, and digitized, these siloes are unsustainable.

 Within the next year, we hope to have proven the benefits of scaling upwards and outwards and showing that the real value of automation is in end-to-end solutions.